Shopping in Seoul is a great activity for your city break in the Korean capital. This bustling megalopolis has something for every taste and budget.

 Expect to pay approximately 24,00 won for a set three-course menu (circa $24).
 Pricy but wholly worth it.

 Visitors to Apgujeong Rodeo should also be sure not to miss a walk down Cheongdam-dong Fashion Street.
 This is the self-proclaimed “Champs Elysees of Korea” .

 Cheongdam-dong Fashion Street is worth a look, even if your experience here will be restricted to window shopping.
 Here you can marvel at the window displays of the most renowned luxury brands in the world.

 Stores here include Cartier, Prada, and Louis Vuitton.
 People-watching is all part of the fun.

 Metro Station: Cheongdam Station (Subway line 7)

 Lotte Mart is one of Korea’s best discount stores.
-The store sells every item imaginable but most people stop by for the snacks.
+The store sells every item imaginable.
+However, most people stop by for the snacks.

-Treats like Honey Butter Chips and Peppero sticks can be found in abundance at Lotte Marts.
+Treats like Honey Butter Chips and Peppero sticks can be found in abundance at Lotte Mart.
 There are branches scattered all over the city.

 You don’t have to set out specifically to find one, as you will probably pass a handful of them while shopping in Seoul.
 Just be sure to leave space in your suitcase for snacks!